Control of magnons via ultrafast magnetization modulation: Abstract

 \section{Abstract}

-We demonstrate optical control of magnons using femtosecond laser pulses by performing \emph{ab-initio} real-time TDDFT simulations.
-We predict that the spin-wave dynamics in Fe$_{50}$Ni$_{50}$ can be manipulated by tailoring the applied laser pulse via three distinct mechanisms: (1) element selective destruction of magnon modes depending on the laser intensity, (2) delay dependent freezing of the magnon mode into a transient non-collinear state, and (3) OISTR-driven renormalization of the optical magnon frequency.
-Harnessing such processes would significantly speed up Magnonic devices.
+We demonstrate optical control of magnons using femtosecond laser pulses by performing \emph{ab-initio} real-time time-dependent density functional theory (TDDFT) simulations.
+We predict that the spin-wave dynamics in Fe$_{50}$Ni$_{50}$ can be manipulated by tailoring the applied laser pulse via three distinct mechanisms: (1) element selective destruction of magnon modes depending on the laser intensity, (2) delay dependent freezing of the magnon mode into a transient non-collinear state (where delay is in the pulse peak with respect to the start of simulations), and (3) optically induced inter sublattice transfer (OISTR) driven renormalization of the optical magnon frequency.
+Harnessing such processes would significantly speed up magnonic devices.